VA Construction Loan

 From Pre-Approval to Breaking Ground

-The appraisal happens next, and it works differently than any appraisal you've seen before.
-The VA appraiser reviews your builder's plans and estimates what the finished home will be worth.
-This "as-completed" value sets the ceiling for your loan.
-If your construction costs run higher than that appraised value, you'll need to cover the difference out of pocket.
-This is a real risk on custom builds, especially in markets where labor and materials costs have risen.
-VA loans consistently carry lower average interest rates than comparable conventional loans for the same borrowers, as the CFPB has documented across multiple reporting periods.
-But even with a lower rate, a cost overrun can create unexpected out-of-pocket pressure during the build.
-Plan your budget conservatively.
+The appraisal works differently from a standard purchase.
+The VA appraiser reviews your builder’s plans and estimates what the finished home will be worth when complete.
+That as-completed value sets the ceiling for your loan.
+If your construction costs run higher than the appraised value, you cover the difference out of pocket.
+That’s a real risk on custom builds, especially in markets where labor and materials costs have run above projections.
+Plan your budget conservatively and build in a buffer before you close.

 Draws, Inspections, and Conversion

 After loan approval, you close and construction begins.
-Your lender releases funds in draws tied to construction milestones.
-An inspector visits the site before each draw is released to confirm the work is complete.
+The lender releases funds in draws tied to milestones.
 Typical milestones include foundation completion, framing, rough mechanical work, and final completion.
+An inspector visits the site before each draw releases to confirm the work meets specifications.
 Each draw approval takes a few days.
-Factor that into your communication with your builder so they're not waiting on funds unexpectedly.
+Talk to your builder about that cadence so they’re not waiting on funds unexpectedly mid-build.

 When the build is done, a final VA inspection confirms the home meets all requirements.
-At that point, the construction loan converts to a permanent VA mortgage.
-You start making regular monthly payments on that permanent loan.
+At that point, the construction loan converts to a permanent VA mortgage and you start making regular monthly payments.
 The process from first closing to moving in typically runs eight to fourteen months, depending on the complexity of the build and local permit timelines.

 Stage What Happens Approx. Time